 Currently, all the legal attention is focused on securing financial rights to an outdated business model.
-Demqanding more money for artists right now is like demanding more money from rotary phone copyrights.
+Demanding more money for artists right now is like demanding more money from rotary phone copyrights.
 It’s useless and means nothing.
 When a town is eviscerated by a tsunami that is not the time to demand rental property payment increases.
-The music world has been digitally destroyed by big-tech and by the pandemic.
-I offer my solution to the truth of the problem at the link below HOWEVER with an added point:
+The music world has been digitally destroyed by big-tech and the pandemic.

-The digital platforms (YouTube, Facebook, Spotifyetc) should pay into a PRO-s system that artists apply for that pay for their licensing for FREE.
-Guaranteeing songwriters are paid, opening up thousands of paying staged and venues, putting musicians in front of the audiences that will buy their CDs and TShirts.
+The digital platforms (YouTube, Facebook, Spotify etc) should pay into a PRO-s system that artists apply for that pay for their licensing for FREE.
+Guaranteeing songwriters are paid, opening up thousands of paying stages and venues, putting musicians in front of the audiences that will buy their CDs and TShirts.

 THE PIG – ARTICLE ONE (click here): we must reduce the size of the overhead of the smaller music levels.
 This includes making it possible for smaller venues to open up paying stages for musicians and songwriters to meet their audience.